[Curated by a Musical Instrument Specialist] Bass Recommended Classic and High-End Brands from the Manufacturer!

 Gibson Bass has evolved along a completely different path from Fender.

-With a strong personality in both sound and appearance, it holds a charm that captivates those who fall for it completely.
+With its distinctive sound and striking appearance, it holds a charm that captivates those who fall for it completely.

 From jazz to rock and punk, there are sounds that only Gibson can produce.